BabylonJS/Documentation/content/features/featuresDeepDive/mesh/interactions/picking_collisions.md

 Picking can be an expensive feature to use as the CPU has to go through all the geometries to find the closest triangle which is intersecting with the picking ray.

-Starting with Babylon v8.0, you can now use the GPU for your picking needs:
+Starting with Babylon v8.0, you can now use the GPU for your picking needs.
+This will mostly be useful if you have very complex objects where scanning all the triangles will kill your performance:

 ```javascript
 var picker = new BABYLON.GPUPicker();